blake-mealey/rollup-plugin-lit-styles/README.md

 The default configuration supports Sass and PostCSS processing, but the plugin provides support for custom style processing.

-Important note: in order to use the built-in Sass and PostCSS processing, you must first install the relevant peer dependencies:

-* Sass: `npm i --save sass`
-* PostCSS: `npm i --save postcss`

 ## Installation

 ```sh